 Why is this even an issue for the NLI?
 Because the definition is part of an answer to the question “Can I make a verbal commitment to a school and sign an NLI with a different school?”
 And the short answer is “Yes.”
 The NLI states that

 The NLI program does not recognize verbal commitments.
-It is not uncommon for a student to verbally commit to one institution and subsequently sign an NLI with another intuition.
+It is not uncommon for a student to verbally commit to one institution and subsequently sign an NLI with another institution.
 And, on some occasions, a school may accept your verbal commitment and later offer the NLI to another prospective student-athlete.

 Verbal commitments are at best, a gentleman’s agreement.
 A player promises to attend a college while the coach promises to provide some sort of scholarship (usually, and if there is no scholarship, there’s no official NLI).

 With recruiting starting earlier and earlier, it can be a relief to an athlete and her family to settle the question of where to go to college and how to pay for it even if she is only a sophomore or maybe with the rule changes, a junior.
 She can also stop worrying about what happens if she gets injured before she’s able to sign an NLI.
 The coach gets to fill a slot and move on to the next position, everyone is happy.

 And for all the talk about somehow banning the practice, it’s obviously becoming institutionalized.
 Just take a look at the UCLA Recruiting website which until recently stated

 We prefer athletes in their freshmen or sophomore years of high school or no later than in their junior season of high school to apply via the biography form.
 Unless you are a late rising junior it is probably too late to apply for an athletic scholarship in your senior year in virtually all of our 25 sports.